 Interested in TRIBE?
 The most important information

-Why you should choose the TRIBE PhD program?
+Why should you choose the TRIBE PhD program?

 According to measurable performance indicators, the TRIBE PhD program is the most successful PhD program at the University of Split School of Medicine.
 TRIBE has the highest success rate in the number of completed doctorates.
 Also, it is the only PhD program at the University of Split School of Medicine that has received a high-quality seal from the Agency for Science and Higher Education (ASHE) at the re-accreditation of PhD studies conducted in December 2016.
 Apart from the TRIBE program, only one other PhD program in Croatia got the same high-quality seal from the ASHE during that re-accreditation cycle in the field of biomedicine and health.

-Therefore, if you want an excellent PhD education, in a successful PhD program, with dedicated program directors, you should be interested in enrolling in TRIBE.
+Therefore, if you want an excellent PhD education in a successful PhD program with dedicated program directors, you should be interested in enrolling in TRIBE.

 The success rate of students enrolled in TRIBE

-By September 5, 2024, there were 94 PhD theses defended at the TRIBE program.
-If we do not count the students from the last three academic years who are still attending classes (because the PhD program lasts three years), from 2010/2011 to 2020/2021 (the first 11 generations), 146 students were enrolled at TRIBE, and 15 were disenrolled.
-So, among students who were still enrolled, and excluding those enrolled in the last three academic years, 94/131 (71.8%) students enrolled in TRIBE completed their doctorates, and we are very proud of that.
+By November 29, 2024, there were 98 PhD theses defended at the TRIBE program.
+If we do not count the students from the last three academic years who are still attending classes (because the PhD program lasts three years), from 2010/2011 to 2021/2022 (the first 12 generations), 167 students were enrolled at TRIBE, and 15 were disenrolled.
+So, among students who were still enrolled, and excluding those enrolled in the last three academic years, 98/152 (64.4%) students enrolled in TRIBE completed their doctorates, and we are very proud of that.
 These are better results than the average results of doctoral students in the United States.

 Who is the best candidate for enrollment in the TRIBE program?